 - Crab: I love using real crab for these.
 We used Dungeness crab in the photos and video, but blue crabmeat is also excellent.
 Imitation crab works, too (surimi), but it tastes milder and sweeter than real crab.

 - Cream cheese: This makes our crab rangoon filling creamy and rich while helping to bind everything together.
-You might notice that our recipe calls for less cream cheese than other recipes, making these more crab-forward and less heavy.
+You might notice that our recipe calls for less cream cheese than other recipes, making these wontons more crab-forward and less heavy.

 - Veggies: For flavor, we stir in sliced green onion, chopped red bell pepper, and a bit of garlic.
 I highly recommend using all three.